Subaru Forester review and buyer's guide

 The Forester is 1.7 metres high whereas the Impreza, which is already $10,000 cheaper, is 1.5 metres high.
 Much of that difference in height is ground clearance which you don't really experience from within the cabin.

-There's probably 100 millimeters of additional vertical space in the cargo bay of a Forester over Impreza, and if that's going to make all the difference to you then you must have some particularly stringent requirements for space.
+There's probably 100 millimetres of additional vertical space in the cargo bay of a Forester over Impreza, and if that's going to make all the difference to you then you must have some particularly stringent requirements for space.

 Then there's the complexity trade-off.
-You're going to increase the complexity if you buy the Forester hybrid, which is and intrinsic part of buying it.
+You're going to increase the complexity if you buy the Forester hybrid, which is an intrinsic part of buying it.
 You're going to have an electric powertrain and an internal combustion powertrain together, meaning more things to potentially go wrong down the track.
 Not saying it will, merely that this is a factor in the background.

 None of these is a reason why Forester Hybrid is a fail, but it's just setting the framework.